 To deposit your sales funds, you need to have a valid bank account connected to your shop.

 If you have an old bank account on file, that bank should automatically send your deposit back to your Etsy Payment account.
 It can take several business days for the deposit to be returned.
 You'll receive an email notice from Etsy once your bank returns the funds.

 Update your bank on file to receive this deposit.
 Once the bank account is updated, Etsy Payments funds are automatically placed on hold for 5 days.

 Sales tax may have applied to your order(s)

-Many US states require that Etsy collect sales tax on items delivered to that state.
+Many US states require that Etsy collect sales tax on items shipped to that state.

-If your item was delivered to one of these states, Etsy collected sales tax on your behalf, regardless of your location.
+If your item was shipped to one of these states, Etsy collected sales tax on your behalf, regardless of your location.